Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - Clearly documenting installation requirements and alternatives in requirements.txt helps users get up and running more easily.
 - Feature detection (checking if a module is available) is better than assuming dependencies are installed.
 - PyYAML is a common dependency for configuration management that might need to be installed separately
+- Pandas and NumPy are essential for data manipulation and analysis in trading applications
+- Implementing fallbacks for optional dependencies improves user experience

 ## Best Practices